 All around Sicily, September is a time of harvest and related festivities.
 One of the most popular is the pistachio festival in Bronte, on the slopes of Etna.

 From April to early June and September to October, temperatures hover around 20-25 C (68-77 F).
-Given the rainfall, spring is an even better time to visit outdoor destinations than autumn.
+Given the possible rainfall, spring is an even better time to visit outdoor destinations than autumn.

 Whatever the time of year, the first Sunday of every month is free.
 It applies to all state museums, galleries, parks, gardens, and archaeological parks.